By the end of this chapter, you will be able to:

 A local teacher union uses social media sites in order to share their stories of workplace injustices and economic instability.

 A group of college students organizes a boycott of organizations that practice unfair labor practices in order to ensure cheap products.

 A fundamental principle of Community Psychology is that individuals have the right to live healthy and fulfilling lives, regardless of their ability levels, gender, sexual orientation, race, ethnicity, income, or other characteristics.
 A person’s well-being depends on personal choices and the dynamic interaction between individual and environmental factors.
 Community psychologists support the most vulnerable groups of society in their quest for justice and equality.
 We can work with historically oppressed groups as they claim their rights and their own personal and cultural identities.
 Research and advocacy efforts must continue until full participation in society has been achieved.

 Community psychologists are continually working to refine the effectiveness of empowerment and advocacy efforts.
 In this chapter, we have provided definitions and successful examples of empowerment and identified some of the strategies, predictors, and facilitators in our efforts to achieve power redistribution.
-Consistent with an approach, methodologies help us include the voices of historically oppressed groups in our research and advocacy efforts.
+Consistent with an ecological approach, community-based participatory research methodologies help us include the voices of historically oppressed groups in our research and advocacy efforts.
 Partnering with historically oppressed groups allows us to better understand oppression and allows us to work toward developing effective ways in which they can gain power to address their unmet needs.
 Our goal is to work toward a more fully empowered and empowering society and realize the promise of equity and quality of life for all.
 This ongoing commitment will continue to propel our social and community change efforts into the future!

 - Where do you feel disempowered in your life?
 What makes you feel this way?